Frequently Asked Questions

 I want to hike in on one trail and hike out on another, how do I get back to my car?

-Use a shuttle.
-Glacier National Park is operating a free shuttle along Going to the Sun Road with a regular schedule and stops at all trailheads.
+Glacier National Park operates a free shuttle along the Going to the Sun Road with a regular schedule and stops at many trailheads.
+Check their website for details regarding the 2026 schedule and routes.
 There is more information here.

 If you are hiking over Swiftcurrent Pass to the Many Glacier area there are east side shuttles available from Glacier National Park Lodges, and Glacier Park Inc that can help connect you back to the Going to the Sun Road shuttle.